fstrauf/roadvagabonds/content/blog/"Hiking Mount Sangkareang"/index.md

 ## Sangkareang

-After a lot of online research, we found out that there is a route to hike the popular Rinjani Mountain without the masses of tourists and with a little more adventure.
-This meant we actually wouldn't climb Rinjani (3726m) but go for Sangkareang (3200m), which is on the opposite side of the huge, water filled caldera and the mini-volcano inside.
+After a lot of online research, we found out that there is a route to hike the popular Rinjani Mountain without the masses of tourists and with a little more adventure.<!-- end --> This meant we actually wouldn't climb Rinjani (3726m) but go for Sangkareang (3200m), which is on the opposite side of the huge, water filled caldera and the mini-volcano inside.

 **Pro**: no crowds,  no trash (at least not as much), view on Rinjani and really off the beaten track
 **Cons**: you're not climbing Rinjani.